Tracking COVID in our prisons

 There was a clear consensus that prison conditions, with a minimum of 15,000 people in prison sharing cells designed for one person, make it very likely that high numbers of prisoners and the staff caring for them will be infected.

 Although there was a lot of discussion about early release, the MoJ only actually liberated 316 people before their release date in the summer of 2020.
 Those released early were a combination of women in Mother and Baby Units and people within two months of their release date.

 The purpose of this blog post is to scrutinise the impact of coronavirus on people in prison.

-It is clear that the courts are not catching up with the backlog of cases which built up throughout the first period of lockdown – at least not for those offences which are likely to result in a custodial sentence.
-Further down this blog post you can see the latest (up to the end of June 2021) data on the backlogs for both Magistrates’ and Crown Courts.
+It is clear that the courts are making very slow progress catching up with the backlog of cases which built up throughout the first period of lockdown – at least not for those offences which are likely to result in a custodial sentence.
+Further down this blog post you can see the latest (up to the end of June 2022) data on the backlogs for both Magistrates’ and Crown Courts.

-- Of the 234 deaths, 203 were suspected or confirmed to be caused by COVID-19, 132 were prisoners and 71 were supervised individuals.
+- Of the 298 deaths, 241 were suspected or confirmed to be caused by COVID-19, of whom 158 were prisoners and 83 were supervised individuals.
 Of the 24 deaths since February 2022, only 7 are suspected or confirmed to be due to COVID-19.

-- 65 establishments had prisoners or children testing positive in October 2022, an increase of 20 compared with September 2022.
+- 65 establishments had prisoners testing positive in October 2022, an increase of 20 compared with September 2022.

 The grim chart below records the monthly deaths of people in prison and on probation who have tested positive for COVID.